-The Statewide Custom Clean Heat Program Savings Calculator (Clean Heat Calculator) is an Excel-based tool that has been developed to assist Participating Contractors applying to the New York State Clean Heat Program with calculating energy savings and incentives for several different types of heat pump technologies.
-Refer to the Statewide Custom Clean Heat Program Savings Calculator user guide for an updated list of relevant technologies whose savings and incentives can be calculated using the Clean Heat Calculator.
+The Statewide Custom Clean Heat Program Savings Calculator (Clean Heat Calculator) is an Excel-based tool that has been developed to assist Participating Contractors applying to the New York State Clean Heat Program with calculating energy savings and incentives for various types of heat pump technologies.
+Refer to the Statewide Custom Clean Heat Program Savings Calculator user guide48 for an updated list of technologies for which the Clean Heat Calculator calculates savings and incentives.

-The Clean Heat Calculator should be used as the default method to calculate energy savings for the above-mentioned technologies if one or more of the following statements are true:
+The Clean Heat Calculator should be used as the default method to calculate energy savings for the custom categories (4, 4a, and 6) if one or more of the following statements are true: